j19sch/j19sch.github.io/posts/2025/20250114-benchmarking-counterstring-implementations-in-typescript.md

 ### My simpler implementation

-Having reasoned through all of that, because I wanted to understand both PerClip's and EvilTester's implemenation, I was able to make my own solution a lot simpler:
+Having reasoned through all of that, because I wanted to understand both PerClip's and EvilTester's implementation, I was able to make my own solution a lot simpler:

 ```TypeScript
 if (count === 1) {